- — Kosher, Non-GMO, Organic, Vegan

 Organic buckwheat is, without a doubt, one of the healthiest grains you can find.
 The fact that it’s not a grain only increases buckwheat benefits.
 It contains lots of fiber and nutrients, a minuscule amount of fats (1 gram in a cup of cooked organic kasha), and is low in calories (155 per cup).

 Organic buckwheat kasha is also gluten-free.
 Therefore, it’s safe for everyone with a sensitivity to this element.
-In fact, this pseudo-grain has so much fiber and other beneficial nutrition that it’s good for everyone with a sensitive digestive tract.
+This pseudo-grain has so much fiber and other beneficial nutrition that it’s suitable for everyone with a sensitive digestive tract.

 Understanding Organic Buckwheat Benefits